Chamber names Small Business of the Year award recipients - Shelby County Reporter

 Chamber names Small Business of the Year award recipients

-More than 40 local businesses were recognized for the positive impact they have on Shelby County during The Shelby County Chamber’s eighth-annual Small Business Awards presentation on Wednesday, Oct.
+More than 40 local businesses were recognized for the positive impact they have on Shelby County during The Shelby County Chamber’s eighth annual Small Business Awards presentation on Wednesday, Oct.
 28.

 This year’s virtual presentation highlighted Shelby County’s Small Business of the Year nominees in five categories, and then recipients in each category were announced.